ploomber/ploomber/doc/get-started/sql-pipeline.rst

 In the previous tutorial, we showed that Ploomber lets you speed up pipeline execution by skipping up-to-date tasks.
 It achieves so by saving metadata on each product.
-For regular files, it creates a ``.source`` in the file's location.
-For example if you generate a ``output/data.csv`` product, another filed called ``output/data.csv.source`` is generated.
+For regular files, it creates a ``.metadata`` in the file's location.
+For example, if you generate an ``output/data.csv`` product, another file called ``.output/data.csv.metadata`` is generated.

-To support this for SQL relations (i.e. view or tables), Ploomber also has to store metadata.
+To support incremental builds for SQL relations (i.e., view or tables), Ploomber also has to store metadata.
 If you are using PostgreSQL, you can use :py:mod:`ploomber.products.PostgresRelation` and won't have to setup anything else.
 If using SQLite, you can use :py:mod:`ploomber.products.SQLiteRelation`.